dfinity/agent-js/README.md

 ### Publishing

+### For @dfinity/core

+@dfinity/core is published independently of the rest of the packages in this repo.
+To publish a new version of @dfinity/core, follow these steps;

+- Update the version in `packages/core/package.json`
+- `npm install`
+- `npm run build --workspace @dfinity/core`
+- `npm publish --workspace @dfinity/core`

+### For the rest of the packages

 To publish to NPM, create a branch and run the following commands;

 - `git clean -dfx`.
 Removes all non-tracked files and directories.